Order Denying Defendant’s Request to Terminate His Alimony Obligation

 Figueroa v.
 Figueroa Docket No. A-0043-19T2 Decided September 28, 2020 Submitted by New Jersey Family Law Firm, Hark and Hark.
 In a recent unpublished decision the Appellate Division reviewed a trial court’s ruling denying an application to modify the parties’ Matrimonial Settlement Agreement (MSA) because defendant did not read it before signing and failed to demonstrate…

-Daniels v.
-Daniels Docket No. A-5001-17T3 Decided August 28, 2020 Submitted by New Jersey Family Law Practice, Hark and Hark.
-In a recent unpublished decision the Appellate Division reviewed a trial court’s ruling regarding emancipation, child support refund, and money owed to other party after parties engaged in extensive litigation in years prior following the…
+Certo v.
+Certo Docket No. A-2004-18T2 Decided September 11, 2020 Submitted by New Jersey Family Law Firm, Hark and Hark.
+In a recent unpublished decision the Appellate Division reviewed a trial court’s ruling denying an application to extend limited duration alimony despite plaintiff undergoing health issues and being denied Social Security disability (SSD), and a…